Migazu/musinfo/README.md

 ## Approach
 1. User inputs an artist name
-2. JavaScript fetches artist info and albums from Last.fm API using AJAX
+2. jQuery fetches artist info and albums from Last.fm API using AJAX
-3. DOM is dynamically updated with the data
+3. DOM is dynamically updated using jQuery's .html() and .append() methods
-4. All event listeners are added via JavaScript
+4. All event listeners are added via jQuery
 5. Includes dark mode layout and responsive design
 6. Search can be triggered with both button click and pressing Enter